iranclojure/Clojure-Basic-Codes/binding/README.md

 <h1>Clojure Bindings</h1>
-<h3>Binding means map a symbol (like : a b a-b) to a value , like declaring a variable in other languages.</h3>
+<h3>Binding means map a symbol (like : xyz) to a value , like declaring a variable in other languages.</h3>